 These incentive fees are accrued annually, after all contingencies have been removed, based on performance to date versus the performance benchmark stated in the management agreement.
 Since performance can fluctuate during interim periods, no incentive fees are recognized on a quarterly basis.
 Once earned, there are no clawbacks of incentive fees received from the side-by-side funds comprising the KKR Strategic Capital Funds.
+Incentive fees received from consolidated KKR Strategic Capital Funds have been eliminated.

 Transaction fees received from Portfolio Companies - Transaction fees are earned by the Company primarily in connection with successful acquisitions of Portfolio Companies by private equity funds and with respect to certain other negotiated investments.
 Transaction fees are recorded in fee income upon closing of the transaction.
 Fees are typically paid by Portfolio Companies on or around the closing date and generally approximate 1% of the total transaction value to which the Company is entitled to its proportionate share.
 Transaction-related expenses associated with successful Portfolio Company investments are deferred and recorded in Other Assets until the transaction is consummated.
-See our description under "-Reimbursement of Transaction-Related Expenses" below.
+See description under "-Reimbursement of Transaction-Related Expenses" below.
 Transaction-related expenses associated with investigating Portfolio Company investments that are not consummated are recorded in fund expenses when facts and circumstances indicate that the transactions are unlikely to be consummated.

-Monitoring fees received from Portfolio Companies -Monitoring fees are earned by the Company for services provided to the Portfolio Companies of private equity funds.
+Monitoring fees received from Portfolio Companies - Monitoring fees are earned by the Company for services provided to Portfolio Companies.
 These fees are paid based on a fixed periodic schedule by the Portfolio Companies either in advance or in arrears and are separately negotiated for each Portfolio Company.

-Reimbursement of Transaction-Related Expenses-In pursuing successful Portfolio Company investments for private equity funds, the Company receives reimbursement for certain transaction-related expenses.
-Transaction-related expenses, which are billable to third parties, are deferred until the transaction is consummated and recorded in other assets on the date the expense is incurred.
+Reimbursement of Transaction-Related Expenses -In connection with pursuing successful Portfolio Company investments the Company receives reimbursement for certain transaction-related expenses.
+Transaction-related expenses, which are billable to third parties, are deferred until the transaction is consummated and are recorded in other assets on the date the expense is incurred.
 Upon reimbursement from a third party, the cash receipt is recorded and the deferred amounts are relieved.
 No fee income or expense is recorded for these reimbursements.

 Reimbursement of Monitoring Costs -In connection with the monitoring of Portfolio Companies, KFN and the KKR Strategic Capital Funds, the Company receives reimbursement for certain expenses incurred on behalf of these entities.
 Billable monitoring expenses are recognized as revenue in accordance with EITF 01-14, "Income Statement Characterization of Reimbursement Received for Out of Pocket Expenses Incurred."
-These expense reimbursements are classified as monitoring fee income and amounted to \$3,303 and \$3,795 for the three months ended March 31, 2007 and 2006, respectively.
+Monitoring costs are classified as fund expenses and the reimbursements of such costs are classified as monitoring fee income.
+These reimbursements amounted to \$3,303 and \$3,795 for the three months ended March 31, 2007 and 2006, respectively.